 So, is The Bib really the world’s most comfortable bibshort?

-Well, it certainly proved to be in the hemisphere of western Massachusetts, where a series of hot, grueling rides that saw elevation gain come in the form of 100 feet per mile, all-the-while kept my nether regions feeling supremely comfortable.
-Moreover, no matter how drenched in perspiration the bibs became, the fit always remained solid and composed, never feeling sloggy against the body.
+Well, it certainly proved to be during a series of hot, grueling rides that saw elevation gain calculable by 100 feet per mile here in western Massachusetts, all-the-while keeping my nether regions feeling supremely comfortable.
+Moreover, no matter how drenched in perspiration the bibs became, the fit always remained solid and composed, never feeling soggy or sluggish against the body.

 That said, at $140 The Bib not only provides superior comfort, but at a relative bargain.